openPMD/openPMD-standard/EXT_BeamPhysics.md

   - description: Base momentum from which `momentum` is measured.
 That is, True momentum = `momentum + momentumOffset`.
 Assumed zero if not present.
   - components: (`x`, `y`, `z`).

--`particleID`
+-`id`
   - type: Optional *(int)*
   - description: Some programs give each particle an ID number.
 This field can be used to record that number.
+The `id` parameter is defined in the openPMD base standard and is just mentioned here for completeness sake.
+See the openPMD base standard for more details.

 - `photonPolarizationAmplitude/`
   - type: Optional 2-vector *(real)*